Conformal Mechanics of Planar Curves: Introduction

 The torque, associated with rotational invariance, is orthogonal to the plane and given by

 where the Cartesian description of the arc-length parametrized curve is given by the map, $s\to \mathbf{X}(s)$, and $\mathbf{k}$ is a unit vector orthogonal to the plane.
-Noether's theorem can also be used to complete the construction of the scaling and vector-valued special-conformal currents, $S$ and $\mathbf{G}$, associated with the additional M\"obius symmetry,
+Noether's theorem can also be used to complete the construction of the scaling and vector-valued special-conformal currents, $S$ and $\mathbf{G}$, associated with the additional conformal symmetry,

 where